 Caution for DE Use

-Yes, I know, whenever I share this in a talk or a casual conversation, someone in the group is always shocked.
-But it’s true, chickens love milk, yogurt, ice cream, most any dairy product.
+Yes, I know; someone in the group is always shocked whenever I share this in a talk or casual conversation.
+But it’s true—chickens love milk, yogurt, ice cream, and almost any dairy product.

-If you have milk, yogurt, or ice cream going bad or just want to give them a treat, you’ll not believe how they gobble it up.
-Almost like a pig!
+If you have milk, yogurt, or ice cream going bad or just want to give them a treat, you won’t believe how they gobble it up.
+Almost like pigs!

-Of course, we are organic, non-gmo here.
-We use raw, grass-fed A2A2 milk.
-If this is not part of your farm philosophy or goal, then use what you choose.
-My girls prefer yogurt, it’s their favorite!
+Of course, we are organic and non-GMO here.
+We use raw, grass-fed A2A2 milk from our cows and milk products like yogurt from local sources who practice farming the way we do.
+If this is not part of your farm philosophy or goal, then use what you prefer.
+My girls love yogurt the most—it’s their favorite!

 We grow mealworms for our chickens.
-They are a supplemental food source, not a sole source of food for chickens.
+They are a supplemental food source, not a sole food source for chickens.
 We usually use Black Soldier Fly larvae because they are cheaper and we think easier to produce.

-Learning how to grow mealworms as a cheap source of food for your chickens will help lower your feed bill.
-Your flock with love it!
+You can learn how to grow mealworms as a cheap food source for your chickens in our companion article.
+This will help lower your feed bill, and your flocks will love it!

 Which Chicken Feed I Recommend And Why